BingtongHan/BingtongHan.github.io/index.md

 ---

 ## News
+- Going to *UC Berkeley* for an exchange next semester (Update time: 2025.3)
 - Now being under the supervision of *Prof. Xiaojie Mao* (Update time: 2025.2)
 - Preparing for my exchange application (Update time: 2025.2)